Sharp-Data/Portfolio/PORTFOLIO.md

 ################################################################
 ## Blog Post: Online Poker Pro 2 Data Science Jedi Master
 ##### *Link to Blog Post: http://www.sharpdata.co/online-poker-pro-to-data-science-jedi-master/*
-In late 2010, my online poker career began in earnest...
+Online poker is a game where you can utilize data and statistics to consistently predict profitable betting opportunities.
+In late 2010, I became so adept at online poker that I began making a living out of it while living on the beach in Baja California, Mexico.
+Follow the link above to see how my journey to a data driven mindset began.

 ###########################